tributech-solutions/tributech-enrollment/Windows/README.md

     </details>
 - enrollment.cnf, can be ignored

-Upload the _enrollment.csr_ this file to the Tributech UI or Demeter API to receive your signed public key.
+Upload the _enrollment.csr_ this file to the Tributech UI or Tributech Node API to receive your signed public key.
 Save the received public key into the same folder that contains the `enrollment.key` and name the file `enrollment.crt`.
 Now we can reference the folder containing both files in our `docker-compose.yml` by setting the environment variable `EnrollmentOptions__Directory` accordingly, e.g. `docker-compose.yml` with [env variable](https://docs.docker.com/compose/environment-variables/set-environment-variables/) `ENROLLMENT_DIRECTORY` to reference the enrollment files.

 ```yml